Noise Monitoring

 How often do we need to re-monitor?

 OSHA requires re-monitoring whenever a change in production, process, equipment, or controls may result in new or additional employees being exposed at or above the action level, or when the attenuation provided by hearing protectors may be inadequate.
-Continuous monitoring eliminates this question - you always have current data.
+A repeatable monitoring program - whether continuous or on a scheduled cadence (monthly, quarterly, or a few structured surveys per year) - satisfies that intent.
+A one-day survey every few years does not.

 TWA & Dosimetry